nitlang/nit/share/man/nitunit.md

 In order to execute the tests, nit files are generated then compiled and executed in the giver working directory.

+In case of success, the directory is removed.
+In case of failure, it is kept as is so files can be investigated.

 ### `--nitc`
 nitc compiler to use.